Musicals101.com

 Actor, singer

-Stubby Kaye made frequent appearances in film and television comedies, remaining popular in both Britain and the US.
-He won a new generation of fans by hosting the ABC children's game show Shenanigans in the 1960s, and appeared as club owner Herman in the big screen version of Sweet Charity (1969).
-Kaye moved to Ireland, making occasional returns to the spotlight.
-He starred in the long-touring US revival of Good News (1974) which died a quick death when it reached Broadway.
-He appeared in the unsuccessful London musical Dear Anyone (1983) and did a final bit of show stealing on Broadway as a dying burlesque comic in director Hal Prince's short-lived Grind (1985).
-Despite a series of strokes, the ebullient Kaye remained in good spirits and gave occasional interviews through his final years.
-Although one of Broadway's most popular musical character actors, Kaye never received a Tony nomination.
+Kaye made frequent film and television appearances in both Britain and the US.
+He won a new generation of fans by hosting the ABC children's game show Shenanigans (1964-65), and appeared as club owner Herman in the big screen version of Sweet Charity (1969).
+Kaye starred in a long-touring US revival of Good News (1974) which died a quick death when it reached Broadway.
+He appeared in the unsuccessful London musical Dear Anyone (1983) and did a final bit of Broadway scene-stealing as a dying burlesque comic in the short-lived Grind (1985).
+His last featured screen role was in Who Framed Roger Rabbit (1988).
+Despite a series of debilitating strokes, the ebullient Kaye remained in good spirits and gave occasional interviews through his final years.
+Kaye somehow never received a Tony nomination.

 Lapine, James